-(i) Financial liabilities
+(k) Financial liabilities

+i.
 Classification as debt or equity

-Debt and equity instruments Issued by the company are classified as either financial liabilities or as equity in accordance with the substance of the contractual arrangements and the definition of a financial liability and an equity instrument.
+Debt and equity instruments issued by the company are classified as either financial liabilities or as equity in accordance with the substance of the contractual arrangements and the definition of a financial liability and an equity instrument.

-An equity instrument is any contract that evidences a residual interest in the assets of an entity after deducting all of its liabilities.

-ii.
-Initial recognition and measurement
+An equity instrument is any contract that evidences a residual interest in the assets of an entity after deducting all of its liabilities ii.
+Initial recognition and measurement iii.
+Subsequent measurement